pablodecm/phd_thesis/src/103_chapter_3.md

 lower-dimensional representation, such as the output of a multivariate classifier - will be described in the larger statistical framework of an LHC analysis.
-Lastly, the main main approaches commonly followed to construct synthetic likelihoods that efficiently connect summaries of the detector observation with the parameters of interest will be illustrated.
+Lastly, the main approaches commonly followed to construct synthetic likelihoods that efficiently connect summaries of the detector observation with the parameters of interest will be illustrated.